 The workshop encompasses includes lecture, audiovisual presentations, and demonstrations; individual, dyad, and group exercises; and discussions.
 Participants will learn about both indigenous and traditional cross-cultural therapeutic techniques and sound/music repertoires used in Western health care settings today.
 Emphasis will be placed on transcultural themes and the needs of a multiethnic client/patient population.
 Students will investigate how sound and music are used as diagnostic tools, healing agents, and connectors to spiritual domains, and how each of these elements creates and constructs a dynamic healing session.

 SOUND SCIENCE AND SOUND THERAPIES: THEORY & CLINIC PRACTICUM

 WITH JOHN BEAULIEU

-BioSonic RepatterningTM is a method of healing that uses tuning forks to attune the nervous system and repattern mind, body, and spirit.
-WWe'll witness through demonstration how this form of energy medicine, based on sonic ratios inherent in nature, has practical applications in the healing arts.
+BioSonic RepatterningTM is a method of healing that uses tuning forks to attune the nervous system and re-pattern mind, body, and spirit.
+We will witness through demonstration how this form of energy medicine, based on sonic ratios inherent in nature, has practical applications in the healing arts.

-Students We will learn the theory and practice of healing with Pythagorean tuning forks through direct experience and group exercises.
-In addition, students we'will explore techniques of ear reception, point stimulation, and overtone healing, and examine numerous case studies representing applications for children, relationships, psychiatric disorders, and addictions.
+Students will learn the theory and practice of healing with Pythagorean tuning forks through direct experience and group exercises.
+In addition, students we will explore techniques of ear reception, point stimulation, and overtone healing, and examine numerous case studies representing applications for children, relationships, psychiatric disorders, and addictions.